 A task is an atomic activity that is included within a process.
 A task is used when the work in the process cannot be broken down to a finer level of detail.
-Usually an end-user, an application, or both will perform the task.
-A sub-process shares the same shape as a task object, which is a rectangle with rounded corners.
+A task will usually be performed by an end-user, application, or both.
+A sub-process shares the same shape as a task object: a rectangle with rounded corners.

-A business process can include many different activity types, for example:
+A business process can include many different activity types, such as:

-- Tasks or sub-processes, which can perform once or repeat
+- Tasks or sub-processes, which can be performed once or repeatedly

-BPMN supports a diversity of different types of activities, with standardized attributes that specify their meaning and behavior.
-The next figure illustrates the complexity of BPMN Activities with an example of a “repeatable service-based compensation task”.
-Le’t’s break the shape down to its meaning:
+BPMN supports a diverse range of types of activities with standardized attributes that specify their meaning and behavior.
+The next figure illustrates the complexity of BPMN Activities with an example of a ‘repeatable service-based compensation task’.
+Let’s break the shape down to its meaning: